sinsunsan/archiref_wiki/angular-templates.md

-There is several way to declare a template to be used by directives Example with the accordion directive of bootstrap UI
+There is several way to declare a template to be used by directives

+### Place the template in cache in the same js file

+Example with the accordion directive of bootstrap UI

 Declaration of all templates in a module